paddymul/buckaroo/README.md

 # Buckaroo - The Data Table for Jupyter

 Buckaroo is a modern data table for Jupyter that expedites the most common exploratory data analysis tasks.
 The most basic data analysis task - looking at the raw data, is cumbersome with the existing pandas tooling.
-Buckaroo starts with a modern performant data table that displays up to 10k rows, is sortable, has value formatting, and scrolls.
+Buckaroo starts with a modern performant data table, is sortable, has value formatting, and scrolls infinitely.
 On top of the core table experience extra features like summary stats, histograms, smart sampling, auto-cleaning, and a low code UI are added.
 All of the functionality has sensible defaults that can be overridden to customize the experience for your workflow.

 <img width="1002" alt="Polars-Buckaroo" src="https://github.com/paddymul/buckaroo/assets/40453/f48b701b-dfc4-4470-8588-05b6a9f33eec">